 "Warranty will be void if [the product] has been … previously repaired using replacement parts other than genuine GRAFF parts …

-Once again the word "void" is improvidently used but, more importantly, this provision violates the Magnuson-Moss ban on tie-in provisions.
+Once again, the word "void."
+But, more importantly, this provision violates the Magnuson-Moss ban on tie-in provisions.

-Graff cannot legally under any circumstance require the use of only "genuine GRAFF parts."
-That's considered a tie-in and tie-ins are absolutely prohibited.
+Graff cannot legally, under any circumstances, require the use of only "genuine GRAFF parts."
+That's considered a tie-in, and tie-ins are absolutely prohibited.
 Magnuson-Moss provides

 "No warrantor of a consumer product may condition his written or implied warranty of such product on the consumer's using any article … which is identified by brand, trade, or corporate name."(16 CFR § 700.10)